taggedzi/python-design-pattern-rag/docs/behavioral_observer.md

 subject.notify("Another change occurred")
 ```

-This shows how multiple observers can be notified when something changes and how one can unsubscribe.
+In this example:

+* `Subject` manages a list of observers.
+* `ConcreteObserver` receives updates and reacts to them.
+* Observers can subscribe and unsubscribe at any time.

 ## Learn More

-You can explore the full implementation on GitHub:
+Explore the full implementation here:
 [Observer Pattern – Python Example](https://github.com/taggedzi/python-design-pattern-rag/blob/main/patterns/behavioral/observer.py)